Reading copy

 Which Odyssey translation is easiest to read?

-Is the free Butler translation actually good?
+Is Butler's translation actually good?

 Which translation is the 2026 film based on?